berisharian/Web-Programming/README.md

-# Web-Programming Laboratory 1 Group B
+# Web-Programming Laboratory 1 & 2 for Group B